Prachi029/Shipment_Insights_Dashboard/README.md

 * **Customization:** Use the filters or selectors to tailor the data view based on your criteria.
 For instance, in the "Navigating Delivery Successes & Setbacks" dashboard, you can filter data by the mode of shipment.

-This project is designed to offer a comprehensive view of shipping operations, aiding stakeholders in making informed decisions and identifying areas of improvement.
+This project is designed to offer a comprehensive view of shipping operations, aiding stakeholders(The Stride Logistics) in making informed decisions and identifying areas of improvement.

 Access the full dashboard [here] (https://public.tableau.com/views/Stride_Case_Study/BusinessMetricsSnapshot?:language=en-US&:display_count=n&:origin=viz_share_link)